DataShaka/Documentation/calendars/defaultcalendar.md

 # <a id="default-cal">The Default Calendar</a>
 This is basically the [ISO8601](#iso8601) [Gregorian](http://en.wikipedia.org/wiki/Gregorian_calendar) calendar.
 I say 'basically' because we have had to make some decisions up front on the way this calendar is implemented because computers and 'planetary motion' works in different ways.
+This is the default calendar and need not to be provided.

 **Standard Expansion to full granularity**